MohamedAli2310/FB-Feed-Tone-Analyzer/README.md

 ###### A chrome extension that analyzes the tones in posts on your FB feed and allows you to hide specific posts by tone (e.g. hide all sad posts from your feed).

 ### How It Works:
-FB-FTA scrapes your FB Feed for text content (posts and captions), it then makes use of IBM Watson's tone analyzing NLP Model by sending encrypted requests to the service's server.
+FB-FTA scrapes your FB Feed for text content (posts and captions), it then makes use of IBM Watson's tone analyzing NLP Model by sending requests to the service's server.
 FB-FTA parses the server's response and uses it to determine the overall tone of each post on your feed and shows the dominant tone next to each post.

 ### Features: